Salmela/ilmo/README.md

-## ENROLLMENT SYSTEM FOR PHYSICAL CHEMISTRY LABORATORY WORK
+## Enrollment system for physical chemistry laboratory work

 ![GHA badge](https://github.com/ILMOWEB/ilmo/workflows/CI/badge.svg)

 University of Helsinki, Software Production Project, Fall 2023.

 The project implemented a new enrollment system for physical chemistry lab work at the University of Helsinki.
 The web application provides students a platform to register for different laboratory assignments and return reports related to the assignments.
+The application offers the possibility for the teacher to create new lab assignments for a course and multiple exercise groups for the lab assignments.
+The teacher and assistants are able to review the reports sent by the students.

 ## Application